Last updated: 03/04/2014

 ARE THERE ENHANCED DUE DILIGENCE MEASURES FOR CERTAIN TYPES OF CLIENTS, FOR EXAMPLE, POLITICALLY EXPOSED PERSONS?

-Enhanced due diligence exists in the following circumstances:
+Enhanced due diligence (EDD) is prescribed in the following circumstances:

 Transactions Calling for Special Attention